-Allies within the cleric's aura gain a +2 bonus to hit with missile weapons, opportunity attacks (to hit), and AC (treated as dex AC).
-They have advantage on saving throws or checks involving dexterity.
+Allies within the cleric's aura gain a +1 bonus to hit with missile weapons, a -1 bonus to initiative, and advantage on any dexterity checks or saves.

 Any natural creature touched is calmed from an agitated sate.
 The more agitated, the longer it takes.
 Monsters and people are not affected, nor are magical or semi-magical creatures.

 Malkis clouds the minds of those his clerics speak to, giving them advantage or disadvantage on any checks, saves, or opposed rolls that have to do with their judgement (in favor of believing the cleric).